Is Buying New Homes Really Better Than Resale Ones?

 About The Author

-Vivian is a highly experienced real estate agent who has been in the industry for 18 years.
+Vivian is an experienced real estate agent who has been in the industry since 2002.

 Over the years, she has transacted numerous property deals including HDB and private properties.
 She is well-versed in policies and regulations involving the sale and purchase of residential properties.
 She has also handled many transactions involving complicated situations like contra, divorce, administration / probate cases, and decoupling / part-share purchase.